yefremov/jsdom/lib/newapi1.md

 console.log(dom.nodeLocation(textNode)); // { start: 3, end: 13 }
 console.log(dom.nodeLocation(imgEl));    // { start: 13, end: 32 }
 ```

+Note that this feature only works if you have set the `includeNodeLocations` option; node locations are off by default for performance reasons.

 ### Reconfiguring the jsdom with `reconfigure(settings)`